-GASB Statement No. 75 requires local and state government employers to recognize the other postemployment benefits (OPEB) liability and the OPEB expense on their financial statements along with related deferred outflows and inflows of resources.
+GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits other than Pensions, requires local and state government employers to recognize the other postemployment benefits (OPEB) liability and the OPEB expense on their financial statements along with related deferred outflows and inflows of resources.